 Prescott is a tiny city located in the state of Iowa.
 With a population of 186 people and just one neighborhood, Prescott is the 432nd largest community in Iowa.
-Prescott has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Prescott was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Prescott isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Prescott are a mix of both white- and blue-collar jobs.
 Overall, Prescott is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Prescott who work in sales jobs (25.21%), management occupations (12.61%), and office and administrative support (11.76%).

-Being a small city, Prescott does not have a public transit system used by locals to get to and from work.
+Prescott is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Prescott has a very low overall level of education: only 6.25% of people over 25 hold a 4-year college degree or higher.